MauriceHendrix/reading-group-software-topics/_episodes/12-performance.md

 - Sometimes sorting can be worth it if you can void nesting loops that way (best sorting algo is O(N log N).

 ## Testing software performance
-Let's test these different implemntations.
+Let's test these different implementations.
 The easiest way is to run them on some (the same) sample data and time & compare.

 ~~~
 import time